 - An approach of investing in the phase when prices are falling.
 TOKYU REIT aims to acquire properties when they are priced low and sell them when they are priced high, thereby recouping the investment.

-TOKYU REIT focuses on Office properties, retail properties, and complexes that include office or retail properties.
+TOKYU REIT focuses on office buildings, retail facilities, residences and complexes that include any one of these facilities.
 When a hotel is included in the above complex, it shall, in principle, meet the following criteria.

 - A lease agreement which can reduce business/operational risks of the hotel shall be concluded with the tenant of the hotel portion of the complex.